Kudzanai Kangara Biography, Businesses, Controversies, Death -Pindula

 Businesses

-Kangara is a licensed gold buyer with Fidelity.
+Kangara was a licensed gold buyer with Fidelity.
 His company was named Kangara Gold Buyers.
-He was also into farming.[2]
+He was also into farming.[3]

 Education